benmiller314/cdm2019fall/plans/lesson-22.md

 Download the file ["group-proposal.md"](https://github.com/benmiller314/cdm2019fall/blob/gh-pages/uploads/group-proposal.md): from that link, you can right-click the "Raw" button and Save Link As.

 Then, working as a group, follow the instructions in the file.

+You may also want to look at [this excerpt from _Writer/Designer_](https://pitt.box.com/s/96l347yyrx2e69lkx635bl0jac4beaye), on ways to facilitate group collaboration.

 <!--
 ## 2. Twine: Interactive Narrative